 - 2 cups frozen pineapple

-- 1/2 cup milk of choice (coconut milk is great in this recipe)
+- 1/2 cup coconut milk or other milk of choice

 - As soon as it is smooth, remove and scoop into individual serving cups.

 This is not a recipe to make ahead of time and it should be served immediately to get the soft-serve ice cream texture.
 The pineapple naturally makes a creamy texture and and is amazing as long as it is served right away.
 It can be stored in the freezer for a few minutes but will freeze solid if left too long.

 Serving Size 1/2 cup

 % Daily Value

 Sugars 10 g